 Patient- and Family-Centered Care

-Patient- and family-centered care describes the way the healthcare team at Yale New Haven Hospital partners with patients and families to ensure that the best interest of patients is the foundation of our care.
+Patient- and family-centered care describes the way the healthcare team at Smilow Cancer Hospital at Yale New Haven partners with patients and families to ensure that the best interest of patients is the foundation of our care.

-At Yale New Haven Hospital, we understand that family members know their loved one better than anyone else.
+At Smilow Cancer Hospital at Yale New Haven, we understand that family members know their loved one better than anyone else.
 Informed, involved patients and families can offer important information, make better decisions and improve the quality and safety of care.
 We provide information that patients and families need to make educated decisions about treatment.
-At the same time, we rely on personal input from families, support their choices and respect the decisions patients and families make.
+At the same time, we rely on personal input from families, we support the choices and we respect the decisions patients and families make.

 Patient- and family-centered care means involving and responding to patients and families.
 To do this, we:

 - Recognize that each patient and family is unique